PyO3/maturin/Readme.md

 sdist-include = ["path/**/*"]
 ```

-Using tox with build isolation is currently blocked by a tox bug ([tox-dev/tox#1344](https://github.com/tox-dev/tox/issues/1344)).
 There's a `cargo sdist` command for only building a source distribution as workaround for [pypa/pip#6041](https://github.com/pypa/pip/issues/6041).

 ## Manylinux and auditwheel